 In short, VELCO reports that the current transmission system is capable of handling high levels of electrification through 2030, with small scale upgrades at certain points on the distribution system and increased use of load flexibility.
 Beyond 2030, VELCO projects that the heavy use of load management (for example, not charging EVs at periods of peak demand), and adjustments in tie-line flows, will be increasingly necessary to accommodate these higher loads without building additional transmission assets.
-1. Vermont is a dual peaking state, meaning that peak electrical demand can occur during the summer or the winter.
-However, due to ambient temperature differences, the winter season allows for about 25% more transmission capacity than in the summer.
 The role of flexible load management and energy storage in expanding electrification As Vermont continues to electrify the transportation and thermal sectors, implementation of flexible load management (FLM) strategies will become increasingly important.
 Flexible load management can help shift electricity loads away from periods of peak demand - when the power supply tends to be more expensive and less clean - thereby improving grid resilience, saving customers money, and reducing GHG emissions.
 Flattening VT's load curve: Scenario with flexible load management and energy storage

 Source: ISO-NE, Hourly load reports for Vermont, 2023.
 Note: Aside from the actual load curve, the other portions of this graph are illustrative.
 Examples of FLM strategies include: incentivizing EV charging outside of peak periods by offering lower rates, implementing thermal load flexibility (including pre-heating and pre-cooling buildings before an expected peak), and deploying energy storage technologies.
 Battery storage is one of the energy storage technologies with an important role to play in facilitating electrification while promoting increased energy resilience for Vermont communities.
 Vermont has significantly scaled up battery storage capacity at the residential, community, and utility levels.
 For example, Green Mountain Power (GMP) and Vermont Electric Co-op (VEC) have facilitated battery installations in more than 4,000 Vermont homes through their home battery programs.
-Additionally, multiple Vermont utilities have partnered with local communities to build out energy storage projects, such as GMP's solar + storage microgrid project in Panton, VT.
-Vermont had nearly 41 MW of battery storage deployed as of the end of 2022, more than half of which were small-scale residential installations, in addition to another 28 MW of utility-scale storage under development.
+Additionally, multiple Vermont utilities have partnered with local communities to build out energy storage projects, such as GMP's solar + storage microgrid project in Panton, VT.1 Vermont had nearly 41 MW of battery storage deployed as of the end of 2022, more than half of which were small-scale residential installations, in addition to another 28 MW of utility-scale storage under development.
 That is almost a 55% increase from Vermont's installed capacity of 26.5 MW in 2019.
 Vermont battery storage projects through 2022